ythie/mlzoomcamp-midterm/README.md

 "notebook.ipynb".

 Please put the dataset, notebook.ipynb, train.py, predict.py, Pipfile, Pipfile.LOCK and Dockerfile in a single directory.
 Please create /app directory as an empty Docker directory.
+I assume Flask and waitress already installed and Docker daemon is running in the background.

+To run docker, you need to run docker build -t predict . and docker run -it -p 9696:9696 predict:latest